The Orthodox Church commemorates today Holy Prophet Malachi and Martyr Gordius.

 The Prophet was pious and rightful.
 He proved his righteousness when he challenged priests, who were disrespectful, and the people of Israel.

-He also foretold the coming of John the Forerunner, who later who baptised Christ.
+He also foretold the coming of John the Forerunner, who later baptized Christ.
 The Prophet Malachi reposed in the Lord peacefully, relatively young, and was buried in Jerusalem.

 Source: Church of Cyprus